tnbeatty/tnbeatty.github.com/_posts/projects/2012-10-27-go-for-safari.md

 Also, *go/* links are accessible from any computer using the search box on my [Farmstand](http://middfarmstand.heroku.com) site, which is still in alpha.

+If you are unable to install the plugin or run into any problems, feel free to send me an email at [nate@strabogis.com](mailto:nate@strabogis.com).

 For Safari
 ---